climatepolicyradar/website/src/routes/jobs/policy-officer-climate-justice.md

 * At least 5 years experience in climate justice policy/research work, either within civil society organisations or research organisations/academia/think tanks
 * Rigorous, detail-oriented, methodical research and analytical skills
 * Creativity in your approach to problem solving
 * Broad horizons and familiarity with a wide range of climate change-related concepts and issues (e.g. mitigation and adaptation policy approaches, basics of climate science, economics, climate-related technologies, international negotiations and the UNFCCC process).
-Note we are not seeking in-depth expertise in all of those, but rather appreciate a rounded, well-informed ‘Climatese’ speaker.
+Note we are not seeking in-depth expertise in all of those, but rather appreciate a rounded, well-informed ‘Climatese’ speaker
-* Remarkable interpersonal and communication skills, and the ability to communicate and translate knowledge to different audiences.
+* Remarkable interpersonal and communication skills, and the ability to communicate and translate knowledge to different audiences
 * A voracious appetite for knowledge, and a knack for finding it and putting it to good use.
-* Excitement about the environment that a startup presents.
+* Excitement about the environment that a startup presents
-* Values that are aligned with [ours](https://climatepolicyradar.org/about#values).
+* Values that are aligned with [ours](https://climatepolicyradar.org/about#values)

 ## We offer

-* Salary £40-£50k pa, depending on experience.
+* Salary £40-£50k pa, depending on experience
-* A deep commitment to employee wellbeing, including policies such as 4 day workweek (same pay, all Friday’s off), generous leave, and a wellbeing allowance
+* A deep commitment to employee wellbeing, including policies such as 4 day workweek (same pay, Fridays off), generous leave, and a wellbeing allowance
 * A vibrant, collaborative, and empathetic work culture that thrives on innovation and the impact of our work
 * A hybrid work environment in London’s climate tech hub, offering views of the river in London’s County Hall Building.
 We have a 50% office presence each week
 * Learn more about our values [here](https://climatepolicyradar.org/about#values).
-We care about them deeply.
+We care about them deeply

 ## Interview process